Superbentley1/TEAM1/readme.txt

 directory named using the employee's name.

-From the employee data screen, you can also click the "File" option at the top, and go to file -> edit -> where you can select data members to edit.
+From the employee data screen, you can also click the "File" option at the top, and go to file -> edit -> where you can select data members you want to edit.
+Regular employees are only able to edit a few of their data members.
+Once you have edited employee data, you can click "Refresh" to view the saved changes that you have made to the data on that screen.

-Currently the edit options don't actually edit the database.
-We plan to have that working as soon as possible.
-Regular employees will only be able to edit a few data members, which has not yet been implemented.
+On any screen in the UVU Employee Database, if you click file -> Close All, it will close the program.

 If you log in as an admin user, you will see the admin employee list, that lists out all employees.
+On the bottom of the admin employee list, there is a search bar.
+You can search for an employee by name by typing their first or last name in the search bar, and clicking "Search".
+To bring back the full employee list, click "Refresh".

+On the bottom of the admin employee list, there is also a button that says "Report."
+If you click on this button, a screen will pop up with a report of all employees and what they will be payed in their next paychecks, and a report file called "report.csv" is generated with the same report.

 If you click file -> new, it brings up a screen to create a new employee.
-This option is not yet functional, and doesn't add users to the database.
-We plan to have this working by Sprint 5.
-If you click file -> Close All, it will close the program.
+Fill in all of the fields there and select from all drop-down boxes, then click "Create" to create a new employee in the database.

 From the admin employee list, if you double-click on an employee, it will open that employee's data screen.
-This is similar to the employee view of their data, except that there is also a "Back" button that closes the employee data screen, and an "All Emps Report" button that generates a report of all employee information, including their pay, called "report.csv".
-By Sprint 5 we plan to have a GUI screen for this report as well.
-We plan to move this button to the admin employee list screen when we are able, instead of on the employee data screen.
+This is similar to the employee view of their data, except that there is also a "Back" button that closes the employee data screen, an "Archive" button that allows you to archive the employee if they no longer work at UVU, and that when you go to File -> Edit, you are able to edit more employee data members than regular employees can (all data members except for employee ID).

-Generating an employee's pay stub won't be functional until the "All Emps Report" has been run, because pay stubs are based off of previous pay, and not future pay.
+Generating an employee's pay stub won't be functional unless the "report.csv" file is in the same directory as Main_UVU.py.
+If the file is not there, then simply click the "Report" button on the admin employee list screen and "report.csv" will be generated.
+This is required because pay stubs are based off of pay from the previous pay period, and not the current pay period.

 At any time, you can click "Help" on top menu.
 The Help -> Read Me option will open this readme message.
-The Help -> Help option will have a user guide there in a future sprint.
-Neither option is currently functional, but will should be working in future Sprints (Sprint 5 for the readme file).

-We currently are missing the ability to archive employees on the GUI.
-We also need to fix up some of the employee editing capabilities, as the database currently doesn't take changes (though it is reading in data well).
-These are top-priority items on our backlog.
+The Help -> Help option will open the User Manual on how to use this product.

 Thank you for your time!